-Where an arrangement is made in the course of a telephone contact with a tenant, the repayment arrangement form should be completed and sent to the tenant for signature and return, with a follow letter of confirmation.
+Where an arrangement is made during telephone contact a letter confirming the arrangement will be sent to the tenant.

-3.6 Use of Letters as a Means of Contact with Tenants in Arrears
+3.6 Use of Letters as Means of Contact with Tenants in Arrears

 The Association does not emphasise the use of letters in the arrears prevention and management process as we believe they are generally ineffective.